 Once you’ve determined the recommended amounts, you can work out how much of each ingredient to add to your blend.

-Don’t worry, I will guide you through the math.
+Don’t worry, I will guide you through the math and give you some examples down below.

 Let’s say we determined that the amount of phosphorus needed for a 1,000 square-foot lawn is 1 pound.